Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 The guide will **cover**:

 1. Creating a router instance
-2. Constructing the parameters for the swap-and-add function call
+2. Configuring our ratio calculation
-3. Making the swap-and-add function call
+3. Calculating our currency ratio
-4. Constructing and executing the transaction to swap-and-add liquidity
+4. Constructing and executing our swap-and-add transaction

-At the end of the guide, given the inputs above, we should be able to mint a liquidity position with the press of a button and view the position's id on the UI of the web application.
-We should also be able to swap-and-add liquidity using 100% of the input assets with the press of a button and see the change reflected in the balance of our tokens.
+At the end of the guide, given the inputs above, we should be able swap-and-add liquidity using 100% of the input assets with the press of a button and see the change reflected in our position and the balance of our tokens.

 For this guide, the following Uniswap packages are used: